rosstaco/agent-os/profiles/default/workflows/implementation/create-tasks-list.md

 1. **Analyze spec and requirements**: Read and analyze the spec.md and/or requirements.md to inform the tasks list you will create.
 2. **Plan task execution order**: Break the requirements into a list of tasks in an order that takes their dependencies into account.
-3. **Group tasks by specialization**: Group tasks that should be handled by the same specialist together.
+3. **Group tasks by specialization**: Group tasks that require the same skill or stack specialization together (backend, api, ui design, etc.)
 4. **Create Tasks list**: Create the markdown tasks list broken into groups with sub-tasks.

 ## Workflow

 ### Step 1: Analyze Spec & Requirements

-Read each of these files (if available) and analyze them to understand the requirements for this feature implementation:
+Read each of these files (whichever are available) and analyze them to understand the requirements for this feature implementation:
 - `agent-os/specs/[this-spec]/spec.md`
 - `agent-os/specs/[this-spec]/planning/requirements.md`